 When technology began supplanting products and trends a little over a decade ago, some folks thought the best luxury watch brands would go out of style.
 Those folks thought wrong.
-If anything, the top men’s watch brands are as exciting now as ever before, and always pushing themselves in terms of quality and aesthetic.
+If anything, the best watch brands for men are as exciting now as ever before, and always pushing themselves in terms of quality and aesthetic.
 Throw in the occasional retro revival and what’s there not to love?

 Indeed, it could even be argued that the omnipresence of screens and smartphones has only enhanced our appreciation for classic horology and its adjoining allure.
 Plus, will Swiss watch brands like Audemars Piguet or Rolex ever really go out of style?
 We think not.
 Or rather, we hope not.

 What’s more, the best luxury watches (and brands) continue to say far more about the person wearing them than any tech ever could.
 Each luxury wrist-watch for men is thereby a personal representation of taste, identity, sportiness, class, and sophistication, sometimes all at once.
 That’s not to mention how the most expensive and most popular dress watches weave proverbial symphonies out of premium materials, glorious designs, and complex micro-mechanics.

 To discover everything from dressy minimalist slayers to function-packed aviation watches, you’ll want to know all the top watch designers and brands.
 After all, how else will you know where to spend your next massive bonus check?
 Scope our list of the 32 best luxury watch brands to celebrate the timeless art of telling time.